 Allison M. Schmidt, Ph.D., M.P.H.

 Dr. Allison Schmidt is a behavioral scientist and public health researcher with experience in tobacco use and substance abuse prevention, especially among young adults.
 She received her M.P.H. and Ph.D. in Health Behavior from the University of North Carolina at Chapel Hill and her B.A. in Psychology from Scripps College.
-Dr. Schmidt’s research interests lie at the intersection of mental health, tobacco and substance use prevention, and federal and state regulation of tobacco and other substances.
+Dr. Schmidt’s research interests lie at the intersection of mental health, substance use prevention, and public policy.

 Kim’s diverse skills include graphic design, e-learning design and development, animation, video production, as well as cartoon and technical illustration.